bigeasy/reactor/README.md

 that stack, you're supposed to handle any errors.
 There is no way for any asynchronous error or thrown exception to propagate out to the method that called `push` or `check`.
-If an asynchronous error is returned to the callback, Reactor will raise an uncatchable exception garauneteed to unwind your program.
+If an asynchronous error is returned to the callback, Reactor will raise an uncatchable exception guaranteed to unwind your program.

-The garunetee is a Good Thing.
+The guarantee is a Good Thing.
 It means that you won't swallow errors, you won't have exceptions caught by overly clever error handlers and fed to some event handler you know nothing about.